What is a freezing injunction?

 - they are draconian orders which the court will not grant lightly;

-- the applicant has a duty of full and frank disclosure, which can be burdensome;
+- the process can be expensive and the duty of full and frank disclosure can be burdensome on the applicant;

-- unless and until the freezing injunction is registered or recognised by a foreign court, it will not be enforceable overseas and therefore not legally binding on third parties outside of the jurisdiction where it is granted.
-Although an overseas bank may elect to observe an injunction obtained in the UK as a matter of policy, this is not guaranteed.
-Prompt registration in the local courts is therefore important;
+- unless and until the freezing injunction is registered or recognised by a foreign court, it will not be enforceable overseas.
+Prompt registration in the local courts is therefore important.